Chrome Repair and Restoration: Step By Step

 Now comes the fun part.
 Take your sensitizing solution that you mixed up.
 This is the W solution.
 Spray it all over the surface of your part.
 Then, apply your D solution all over the part and rinse it with deionized water.
 Repeat the application of the W and D solutions followed by rinsing with deionized water.
 Without letting the surface dry, immediately spray your chrome on the part using your dual-nozzle spray gun.
 Move with quick, side-to-side motions working your way from the bottom to the top.
 Continue your applications until you have the degree of shine that you want.
 Dry the part by blowing off any water droplets.

 Sixth step: Apply the topcoat

 For your topcoat, mix together your 2KA topcoat together with your 2KB hardener in a one-to-one ratio.
-To this mixture, add 20 percent of the volume with the 2K clear reducer.
 Then, spray it all over the surface using horizontal movements and working your way from the bottom to the top.
 The topcoat should fully cure and harden within 48 hours.
 If you wish, you can apply a second topcoat after that.